AstunTechnology/ssdidocs/docs/UserDoc_Chap3_Viewing.rst

 	**1|** Click on |button_view_download| at the top right of the record.

-	**2|** Choose the format to export (ZIP, PDF, XML, or RDF).
+	**2|** Choose the format to export (ZIP, PDF or XML).
 The permalink option will provide a URL for the record that can be copy and pasted.

 |userdoc_fig_3_2_1_ExportMetadata|